Suk-Be/fullstack-homepage/backend/README.md

 -   <https://console.cloud.google.com/>

-Offers Api services like OAuth2.0 that laravel sociallite needs to authenticate with.
+Offers Api services like OAuth2.0 that laravel socialite needs to authenticate with.
 Please use the step by step example to create a 'project' in the google cloud.

-The configuration of this project provides that are needed to connec with the sociallite service:
+The configuration of this project provides that are needed to connect with the socialite service:

 -   client-id
 -   client-key